 —Watercolours are done—history.
 Oils have won.
-Anybody who is serious about making art has to paint with oils now.
+Anybody serious about making art has to paint with oils now.

 Artists and artisans don’t choose their medium based on popularity or the odds of a big payday.
 It isn’t idealism; there are practical concerns.
-You don’t want to pick a medium that’s utterly esoteric.
-Beyond that, the concerns are likely to be about expressivity, joy, and practicality.
+You don’t want to pick an utterly esoteric medium.
+Beyond that, their concerns are likely about expressivity, joy, and practicality.

-You need a foundation of practicality that’s dialled in to your personal means and circumstances.
+You need a foundation of practicality that’s dialled into your means and circumstances.
 The materials and tools can’t be too expensive or hard to find.
 Moderately esoteric is fine if it helps you get the expression or joy you seek.
 Choosing an area less explored is joyful to those who seek exploration.

 Joy is one of the base needs of a craft.
 Even novelists, who as a class excel at complaining about their craft, find joy in its actual practice.
 Most of the creative field do what they do out of a compulsion born from joy, not from addiction.
 They may hate it, but both love and hate—even pain—are orthogonal to joy.
 (That’s why psychiatrists earn the big bucks.)
 Artists do what they do because it gives them joy.

 Joy also comes from expressiveness.
-Which is where we arrive at the heart of our problem when we’re trying to choose a medium.
+This is where we arrive at the heart of our problem when we’re trying to choose a medium.
 You need a canvas that lets you say what you want to say, in the way you want to say it.
-What you don’t do is try to choose a canvas based on whether it increases your odds of a six figure pay day.
-You might choose it based on the odds of a regular pay day, mostly out of a need for making the craft sustainable, not for getting rich.
+What you don’t do is try to choose a canvas based on whether it increases your odds of a six-figure payday.
+You might choose it based on the odds of a regular payday, mostly out of a need for making the craft sustainable, not for getting rich.
 You do art because you have something to say.

 Wander through Hacker News or any other developer forum and you’ll find them debating the various merits of this platform or another.
 The arguments they use are remarkably similar to that of the proverbial artisan above.
 That’s because that’s what we are: artisans.
 We talk of practicality and viability.
 We compare tools and debate capabilities.
 There’s little talk of whether this choice or that will make you wealthy—it’s a sure sign of a blowhard wannabe (or a ‘non-technical co-founder’).

-All crafts are complex to outsiders—each in their own way.
+All crafts are complex to outsiders—each in its way.
 But it doesn’t take long for you to spot some cultural commonalities.
-Everybody worries about costs and viability because they really enjoy what they are doing and want to continue.
-They worry about their own capabilities and whether their tools expand or limit them.
+Everybody worries about costs and viability because they enjoy what they are doing and want to continue.
+They worry about their capabilities and whether their tools expand or limit them.
 They debate compromises.

 And all of the tools are compromised.

 Most developers make and create even when they aren’t being paid—provided they have the means and the free time.
-If software or web development collapsed as a profession overnight we’d still be left with a bunch of active developers coding in their personal time.
-Software and web development as a craft is equal parts vocation and a calling.
+If software or web development collapsed as a profession overnight we’d still be left with a bunch of active developers coding in their time.
+Software and web development as a craft are equal parts vocation and creativity.

-They are hacks, not hackers.
-Letting ourselves get pulled into their meaningless little popularity games solves nothing and causes nothing but conflict.
+Letting ourselves get pulled into a meaningless little popularity game solves nothing and causes nothing but conflict.

 Only the work and its impact on the audience matters.
 Judge the work, not the platform.